Spider-Man (2002 film): Marketing

-To promote the release of the film, Sony partnered with CKE Restaurants to release kids meal toys at Hardee's and Carl's Jr. restaurants.
-Beginning in April 2002, the locations offered customers three different Spider-Man collector's cups and patrons could purchase a Spider-Man figure to attach to their car radio antenna.
-A month later in May, "Cool Combos for Kids" would feature one of four different toys highlighting Spider-Man or his nemesis, the Green Goblin.
-KFC would then follow suit, releasing their own Spider-Man kids meal toys at their locations in the United Kingdom.
+To promote the film, Sony partnered with CKE Restaurants to release Spider-Man products at Hardee's and Carl's Jr. restaurants.
+Beginning in April 2002, the restaurants offered Spider-Man cups and toys, as well as Spider-Man figures that could be attached to a car radio antenna.
+KFC offered Spider-Man kids' meal toys in the United Kingdom.
 Other promotional partners included Dr Pepper, Hershey's, Kellogg's, and Reebok.